sarwasvi-ingoley/HiredIn/README.md

 # Functionalities
 1. Login/Register
-2. View Internships: A user can view various types of internships and filter information based on:
+2. View Internships: A user can view various types of internships and filter information based on:<br />
     a.
-Internship type (example: web developement)
+Internship type (example: Web developement) <br />
     b.
-Location (eg: Hyderabad, Gurgaon)
+Location (eg: Hyderabad, Gurgaon)<br />
     c.
 Work type (eg: Part time/Full time)
 3. Apply Internship: User can apply for an internship of their interest by filling the details
 4. User can view internships where they have applied